drosenzweig2024/QuestionGame/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

 When this method is called it asks the question and allows the user to input the answers "yes" or "no".
 Depending on the answer the program then outputs a random response to make the user laugh.
+The procedure contributes to the functionality of the program by allowing the user to input an answer to the question and outputing a response to the user.

 ### 3c iv.